 We have always called these Dragon flowers but we can find no reference anywhere on the net to back up this name, we still like it and will carry on using it regardless.
 The real name of the genus is Heliconia.
 There are many species on the Island with most appearing in Gardens and borders of hotels and homes around the inhabited regions or picked and used in tropical flower displays in Hotel Lobbies.
 However, the Plants have got out into the wild and you will see the vibrant red blooms as you travel along the Hana Highway and other more remote areas.

 These are all introduced species but look right at home on the Island.
-The Lobster Claw variety of the Genus is particularly striking with its deeps red and pointed nature.
+The Lobster Claw variety of the Genus is particularly striking with its deep red and pointed nature.

 The Bird of Paradise (Flower)

 Another imported plant that just fits right at home on the Island.
 These stunning blooms imported from the South African Jungle have found a home on the Islands as well as all across the more tropical regions of the United States.
 The blooms erupt into stunning colors and resemble beautiful tropical birds.
 Hence the name.

 Not strictly a flower, the Croton is mainly known for its striking leaves.
 Common in most gardens and hotel borders the Croton is hardy and provides Foliage and color year-round.
-Its robust leaves often turning a vibrant red and provide a real tropical feel.
+Its robust leaves often turn a vibrant red and provide a real tropical feel.
 Again these are all imported.

 LiliKo’i (Passionflower/Passion Fruit)